2020 Milky Way Photography Workshops

 DATES: (Each workshop is limited to 6 participants)

-$1,500 (includes beverages and snacks). $750 deposit required upon booking.
+$1,500 plus tax (includes beverages and snacks). $750 deposit required upon booking.
 Remaining balance is due 90 days prior to workshop.

 For this workshop you will be responsible for arranging your own lodging.
-For those who register, a document will be emailed to you with when are where to book.
+For those who register, a document will be emailed to you with when and where to book.

 Most people will fly into Vegas and rent a vehicle to drive up to Springdale which is where we meet for our first day of shooting.
 If you are looking for a closer airport option, you can look into the St. George, Utah airport.
 It is rather small, but it may be a good fit for some people.
 The drive from Vegas to Springdale is 3 hours.
 From St. George to Springdale, it is one hour.